Chitty-Chitty-Bang-Bang: Adaptations

 Chitty-Chitty-Bang-Bang was serialised in the Daily Express newspaper in five episodes over the course of a week, from 19 to 23 October 1964.
 In 1969 a strip cartoon version was issued in the UK under the title Chitty-Chitty-Bang-Bang: Authorised Edition.

-A film loosely based on the book was made in 1968, with a screenplay written by Roald Dahl and Ken Hughes; Hughes also directed.
+A musical film loosely based on the book was made in 1968, with a screenplay written by Roald Dahl and Ken Hughes; Hughes also directed.
 It was produced by Albert R. "Cubby" Broccoli, who had made five James Bond films to that point.
 A novelisation of the film was published by Pan Books in 1968, written by the author John Burke.
+In December 2024 it was reported that a remake of the film was in early development, to be produced by Amazon MGM Studios and Eon Productions.
+Matthew Warchus was announced as the director with Enda Walsh as the screenwriter.

 In April 2002 Chitty Chitty Bang Bang, a stage musical based on the film, opened at the London Palladium theatre, starring Michael Ball.
 It closed in September 2005.
 It was the longest-running show ever at the London Palladium, taking over £70 million in its three-and-a-half-year run.
 A Broadway version ran at the Hilton Theatre, New York, between March and December 2005, with 34 previews and 285 regular performances.

 A one-hour adaptation of the story by Sherry Ashworth was broadcast on BBC Radio 4 Extra on 3 April 2011, starring Imogen Stubbs as the voice of Chitty and Alex Jennings as Caractacus Pott.

 Three sequels to the book have been written by Frank Cottrell-Boyce.
 The first—Chitty Chitty Bang Bang Flies Again—was published in October 2011.
 The second, Chitty Chitty Bang Bang and the Race Against Time, was released in September 2012.
 A third sequel, Chitty Chitty Bang Bang Over the Moon, was released in September 2013.